 (c) One issue is who gets to vote.
 The decision was made to restrict the franchise to people residing in Scotland.
 That gives the right to vote to 400,000 people living in Scotland who were not born there, but disenfranchises 800,000 Scots living elsewhere in the UK.
 (In contrast, in recent referenda in Montenegro and South Sudan emigres were given the right to vote.)
 The SNP promoted this approach presumably out of fear that diaspora Scots would be more likely to vote No.

 Another contentious decision was to lower the voting age to 16 – Austria is the only other European country with such a low voting age.
-The SNP was gambling that younger, more impressionable voters would be easier to rally to their cause (though polls suggest no major age differences in the Yes/No divide).
+The SNP was gambling that younger, more impressionable voters would be easier to rally to their cause.

 (d) There is also the classic liberal argument against secession (as laid out for example by Michael Ignatieff): that it divides people who were peacefully living together, forcing them to pick one identity at the expense of other identities and creating a downward spiral of action and response.